Card of the Day - 2023-10-21

 1. 65-66 x 36-38.
 Nd.
 (52).
 No.52, Lowrie, is not an "International", name in different type face, with cancelled back.

-HK-30 is in the handbook but it lists the fourteen known, as above, and does not include whether they are A or B, so I will stick with the scan above.
+• HK-30 simply lists the fourteen "Popular Footballers" known, and does not include whether they are A or B, so I will stick with the scan of those which appears further up this page.

-And reader John Levitt tells us that you can read a whole lot more about this set at The Cartophilic Info Blogspot/KF
+And reader John Levitt tells us that you can read a whole lot more about our set at The Cartophilic Info Blogspot/KF

 He also points out that the wrappers quote slightly different titles to those printed on the cards, and that our set "Popular Footballers" is actually quoted as "Club Footballers".
 Does anyone know more about this?